Topology of Discrete Quantum Feedback Control: topological Maxwell demons

 particle-hole symmetry \eqref{eq_SSH_PHS_U} leads to $K$ symmetry

 of the CPTP map, where $\hat{K}_m=\hat{K}_{(j,a)}=\hat{U}_a\hat{M}_m$ is the Kraus operator.

-As mentioned in Sec.~\ref{sec_tenfold}, the CPTP map has the modular conjugation symmetry \eqref{eq_mod_conj_sym}, which gives another $K$ symmetry different from \eqref{eq_SSH_Ksym}.
+As mentioned in Sec.~\ref{sec_tenfold}, the CPTP map has modular conjugation symmetry \eqref{eq_mod_conj_sym}, which gives another $K$ symmetry different from \eqref{eq_SSH_Ksym}.
 Combining the two $K$ symmetries, we obtain the unitary symmetry of the CPTP map as

 where $\tilde{S}$ is the swap operator defined by Eq.~\eqref{eq_swap}.
-Hence, the CPTP map can be block-diagonalized according to the symmetry eigenvalues of the unitary symmetry \eqref{eq_SSH_weak_sym}.
-The eigenvalues of $(\hat{\Sigma}_z\otimes\hat{\Sigma}_z)\tilde{S}$ are given by $\pm 1$.
+Hence, the CPTP map can be block diagonalized according to the symmetry eigenvalues of the unitary symmetry \eqref{eq_SSH_weak_sym}.
+The eigenvalues of $(\hat{\Sigma}_z\otimes\hat{\Sigma}_z^*)\tilde{S}$ are given by $\pm 1$.
 The eigenvectors for the eigenvalue $+1$ are given by

 and those for the eigenvalue $-1$ are given by